Michael Murphy (Gaelic footballer): Bonner–McGuinness interim and retention of captaincy: 2014–2017

-Declan Bonner, retention of captaincy and retirement: 2017–2022
+Declan Bonner, retention of captaincy and initial retirement: 2017–2022

 He returned in early 2018 to play Dublin in the 2018 National Football League at Croke Park.
 Described by one commentator as "out-of-form and sluggish", he was commended for staying behind to do extra runs in an empty stadium.
 He went on to captain Donegal to a win over Fermanagh in the final of the 2018 Ulster Senior Football Championship.
 His form in 2018 was considered to be a return to his best.
 He scored 0–9 (including three frees and a '45) against Roscommon in the 2018 All-Ireland Senior Football Championship.

 In January 2019, it was announced that Murphy had undergone knee surgery and would miss the opening fixtures of the 2019 National Football League.
 He returned against Armagh nearly two months later, scoring a decisive one goal and two points in a substitute appearance that helped his county to a narrow one-point win.
 Against Kildare in the final round of the league, his presence was critical to the outcome of the match, which ended in Donegal's favour.
 Donegal qualified for the National Football League Division 2 final and Murphy started the game in an advanced role, scoring 0–7 (including five frees and two marks) in a man-of-the-match performance as Donegal defeated Meath to win the title.

 Murphy scored 1–7 (including 0–4 in frees) against Kerry in their 2019 All-Ireland Senior Football Championship quarter-final meeting at Croke Park.
 The goal was a penalty.
 As he set himself to take that penalty, a line of stewards in neon-coloured coats walked behind the goal.
 Murphy had the ball past the Kerry goalkeeper before he had a chance to move.
 This was Murphy's 150th match for Donegal, and his 53rd as captain.

 In the 2020 National Football League, Murphy endured two Dublin players "hanging out of him" in their one-point loss to the five-times reigning All-Ireland champions at Croke Park.
 Analysts on League Sunday condemned the "cynicism" from Dublin, "the way they closed out the game", and called for it "to be stamped out".
 RTÉ.ie stated: "On Saturday evening at Croke Park we were served up another undedifying[sic] denouement".

 He scored six points from play against Armagh in the 2022 Ulster Senior Football Championship quarter-final and The Irish News described him as "finish[ing] the game looking flying-fit".

 Ahead of the 2023 season, Murphy announced his retirement from inter-county football on 16 November 2022, ending his 15-year senior career.
 He released a statement via the county board.
 Murphy's retirement, at the age of 33, was unexpected.